vitorstabile/logic-programming-in-c-basics/README.md

 <br>

 The Bubble Algorithm can be automatize with the C program Language.
-Bellow, there is the source code:
+Bellow, there is the source code of the programm:

 ```c
 #include <stdio.h>